 \section{Introduction}

-Variational Quantum Algorithms (VQA) are one of the key tools in the Noisy Intermediate Scale Quantum computation era (NISQ) \cite{preskill_quantum_2018} and beyond, due to their natural way towards optimization.
-Their hybrid quantum-classical structure exploits the current advantages of both worlds: the quantum circuit is used to compute the expected values of some observable whereas the classical subroutine finds the optimal parametrization of this quantum circuit.
-The continuous parametrization of the quantum gates allows us to adjust their arguments to partially compensate for the effect of noisy qubits and imperfect operations.
-This approach has opened the possibility to find quantum computing applications in the near term, without the need for quantum error correction.
+Variational quantum algorithms (VQAs) are one of the key tools for the era of noisy intermediate-scale quantum (NISQ) computation \cite{preskill_quantum_2018,NISQreview} and beyond, due to their natural method of optimization.
+Their hybrid quantum-classical structure exploits the current advantages of both worlds: a quantum circuit is used to compute the expected values of some observable, whereas a classical subroutine finds the optimal parameterization of this quantum circuit.
+The continuous parameterization of the quantum gates allows us to adjust their arguments to partially compensate for the effect of noisy qubits and imperfect operations.
+This approach has opened up the possibility of finding applications of quantum computing in the near term, without the need for quantum error correction.

-A VQA can be divided into three principal blocks: initial state preparation, the preparation of a parametrized quantum circuit and the measurement and construction of the cost function.
-The first step is crucial to start the algorithm in the Hilbert space region where the solution is likely to be.
-The second block will guide the algorithm around a particular region of the space of quantum states, and therefore a circuit with high expressibility \cite{sim_expressibility_2019} or a physically inspired ansatz is required.
-The last block computes the expected value of some operator with the final state of the circuit and constructs a cost function that will be minimized with a classical subroutine.
-The classical minimizer will propose a new set of values for the quantum circuit block, repeating the loop until convergence or until the desired precision is achieved.
+A VQA can be divided into three principal blocks: the preparation of the initial state, the preparation of a parameterized quantum circuit, and the measurement and construction of the cost function.
+The first step is crucial for starting the algorithm in the Hilbert-space region where the solution is likely to be.
+The second block guides the algorithm around a particular region of the space of quantum states, and therefore a circuit with high expressibility [3] or a physically inspired ansatz is required.
+The last block computes the expected value of some operator with the final state of the circuit and constructs a cost function that is then minimized with a classical subroutine.
+The classical minimizer proposes a new set of values for the quantum circuit block, repeating the loop until convergence or the desired precision is achieved.